animal-tree/Writing-stuff/Starting-over.md

 You know what's missing?

 (1) Nature.
 To do this is a contradiction to nature.
 It's an isolated task for an isolated person who has nothing to gain and has already lost everything.

+For some reason "it's arrested development" comes to mind.
+Perhaps!